EgorHenek/flag-icon-rails/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/flag-icon-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/EgorHenek/flag-icon-rails.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## TODO List
+1. Add tests